Azure/azure-quickstart-templates/201-servicebus-create-topic-and-subscription/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-For information about using this template, see [Create a Service Bus namespace with Topic and Subscription using an ARM template](http://azure.microsoft.com/documentation/articles/service-bus-resource-manager-namespace-topic/).
+For information about using this template, see [Create a Service Bus namespace with Topic and Subscription with auto forwarding using an ARM template](http://azure.microsoft.com/documentation/articles/service-bus-resource-manager-namespace-topic/).